 Little acts, such as planting trees, does make a difference to these global systems.
 It’s important to look out for the environmental policies of the companies you buy from.
 With Project Nord, you can rest easy knowing that we’re doing our bit.

 Project Nord is also a poster store that offers you high-quality posters and prints and at an affordable price.
 We want your decorative wall art to be affordable as well as stylish.
 That’s why we offer cheaper art prints that don’t compromise on quality.

 Our Scandinavian designs are also minimalist, making them the perfect fit for people who like to relax in the spaces they call home.
 Our artists work from around the world to come up with stunning, unique designs inspired by the Scandi principles.

 It’s important to us that people feel really satisfied with the posters they receive from us.
 That’s why we also use premium quality paper so that the posters will stand the test of time.
 They are durable and have a lovely finish.

-We also print using the most environmentally-friendly methods in the poster printing industry, ensuring high quality and minimal impact on the planet.
+We also print using the most environmentally-friendly methods in the poster printing industry, ensuring high-quality and minimal impact on the planet.
 That’s the way we do it at Project Nord, and for good reason!

-The designs also cater for all walks of life.
+The designs also cater to all walks of life.
 We have a great range of kids and nursery posters, for example.
 They are fun and playful but still keep up that sweet, minimalist aesthetic.
 They will keep your children and your eyes happy!

 So, have a look through our collection of poster prints, modern posters and artwork.
 We have a huge range of stunning designs.
 They are just breath-taking.